Manual

 tiles account set-nickname

-tiles data set-path <path> # Set data directorytiles data set-path ~/.tiles/dataRun models (tiles run)
+tiles data set-path <path> # Set data foldertiles data set-path ~/.tiles/dataRun models (tiles run)

-Start a chat session with a model; optional Modelfile path and experimental memory flag.
+Start a chat session with a model; optional Modelfile path.

-tiles run [MODELFILE_PATH] # Default model if path omitted
+tiles run [MODELFILE_PATH] # Default model if path omittedtiles run

 tiles update # Check for and install app updatesPeer-to-peer: linking (tiles link)